 How important is the role played by foreign providers of IVF services in China?

-The market of IVF services in China is booming.
-IVF, or in vitro fertilization, is a form of Assisted Reproductive Technology where the egg of a woman is combined with the sperm outside her body.
-At Daxue Consulting, we observe that China’s IVF market accounted for 670 million USD in 2016 and is expected to reach 1,5 billion USD in 2022.
-High quality providers of IVF services come from abroad: the fast-growing demand from Chinese singles and couples is the key to foreign hospitals and clinics success.
+The market for IVF services in China is booming.
+IVF, which stands for “in vitro fertilization”, is a form of Assisted Reproductive Technology whereby the egg of a woman is fertilized by the male sperm outside the body before being injected into the womb for incubation.
+A procedure rising in popularity, China’s IVF market accounted for 670 million USD in 2016 and is expected to reach 1,5 billion USD by 2022.
+Currently the highest quality providers of IVF services come from abroad but the fast-growing demand from Chinese singles and couples is the key to foreign hospitals and clinics success on the Mainland.

-Foreign healthcare companies are taking the lead in providing IVF services in China by adopting a “passive” business model, thanks to the cooperation with tour agents and referral offices.
-Therefore, the growing demand of IVF services in China seems to translate into a great opportunity for foreign companies to investigate new markets.
+Foreign healthcare companies are taking the lead in providing IVF services in China by adopting a “passive” business model, which is driven by partnerships with tour agents and referral offices.
+Tapping into this growing demand of IVF services in China has become a significant opportunity for foreign companies to investigate new medical care markets.

 Foreign IVF providers are becoming more and more popular in China.
 Source: Baidu (百度).

-Investing in IVF services in China means playing a leading role in assisting Chinese parents who demand for advanced IVF procedures.
+Investing in IVF services in China means playing a leading role in assisting the next generation of Chinese parents who are demanding advanced IVF procedures.
 Some Chinese patients go for IVF because of conceiving problems or other health barriers.
-However, others choose IVF foreign providers as they allow to carry out more complex procedures, such as identifying the sex of fetus, gender selection, surrogacy, use of gestational carrier, gamete and embryo donation, cytoplasmic and nuclear transfer, all of which are prohibited by the Law of Maternal and Infant Healthcare (中华人民共和国母婴保健法, 1995) and the Ethical Principles of Human Assisted Reproductive Technologies (人类辅助生殖技术中的伦理).
+However, others choose IVF from foreign providers because they allow to carry out more complex procedures, such as identifying the sex of fetus, gender selection, surrogacy, use of gestational carrier, gamete and embryo donation, cytoplasmic and nuclear transfer, all of which are prohibited by the Law of Maternal and Infant Healthcare (中华人民共和国母婴保健法, 1995) and the Ethical Principles of Human Assisted Reproductive Technologies (人类辅助生殖技术中的伦理) in China.

-Foreign providers of IVF services in China win the local offer in both quality of healthcare services and variety of supplied procedures.
-The Ministry of Health data (中华人民共和国国家卫生和计划生育委员会) show that Chinese IVF centers are often burdened, each IVF clinic in China serving around 3.8 million people.
-Foreign hospitals also constitute a better alternative to the expensive and illegal clinics operating on the Chinese black market via social media, according to the Qiuyi Information Center (求医网新闻中心).
+Foreign providers of IVF services in China are at a competitive advantage in both quality of healthcare services and variety of supplied procedures.
+The Ministry of Health data (中华人民共和国国家卫生和计划生育委员会) show that Chinese IVF centers are often overburdened, with each IVF clinic in China serving around 3.8 million people.
+Foreign private hospitals also constitute a better alternative to the expensive and illegal clinics operating on the Chinese black market via social media, according to the Qiuyi Information Center (求医网新闻中心).

-Many foreign IVF providers are advertising their offer on WeChat (微信) and Weibo (微博).
+Many foreign IVF providers are advertising their services on WeChat (微信) and Weibo (微博).
 Source: New Hope Fertility Center (新希望辅助生殖中心)

-When it comes to parenthood, the Chinese economic development is a big factor in determining the shift of Chinese families towards IVF.
-The introduction of the China’s two-child policy in October 2015, the wish of Chinese women to have the chance to focus on their career first and on pregnancy later in their lives, or to have a child even as single parents, are important reasons for the growth in the demand for IVF services in China.
+When it comes to parenthood, the Chinese economic development has been a big factor in determining the shift of Chinese families towards IVF.
+The introduction of the China’s two-child policy in October 2015, the wish of Chinese women to have the chance to focus on their career first and on pregnancy later in their lives, or to have a child even as single parents, are all important factors behind the growth in demand for IVF services in China.

-Daxue Consulting found that the latest changes in lifestyle of Chinese urban families, due to the economic growth process and globalization, led to the delay of marriage and children (which, in general, makes it harder for couples to conceive naturally) and to a significant drop in sperm counts because of high stress levels and pollution.
-It is noteworthy that the average marriage age in China was 23 in the 1970s, 24 in the 1990s and increased up to 27 in the 21st century.
+The changing lifestyle of the typical Chinese urban family, due to economic progress and globalization, has led many to delay marriage and having children, which, in general, makes it harder for couples to conceive naturally.
+Furthermore its been reported that males in high density urban areas now have a significant drop in sperm count because of high stress levels and pollution.
+It is noteworthy that the average marriage age in China was 23 in the 1970s, 24 in the 1990s and has increased up to 27 in the 21st century.